input-output-hk/auth-keys-hub/README.md

   between removing a user from a team and it actually taking effect.
 However, this can be used to alleviate quota issues.

-* Authorized keys are written to /run/auth-keys-hub by default.
+* Authorized keys are written to /tmp by default.
 This leads to them being deleted on reboot on most setups.
-  If that is an issue for you, change the location.
+  If that is an issue for you, change the location using the `--dir` flag.

 ## Building